-Students will be introduced to Performing Arts and Drama throughout Phase 1 through years 7 and 8 Drama Club.
-Giving students the foundation skills in which to enable them to continue into phases 2 and 3 to complete BTEC Tech Award in Performing Arts.
+Students will be introduced to Performing Arts and Drama throughout years 7 and 8 through Drama Club.
+Where students will be able to develop their devising, performing and directing skills through a variety of challenging and enjoyable projects.
+This gives students the foundation skills in which to enable them to continue into years 9, 10 and 11 to complete BTEC Tech Award in Performing Arts.

 What will I study?